GSA/digitalgov.gov/content/news/2023/11/2023-11-14-defining-benchmarks-and-targets-for-intranet-kpis.md

 ---

-Our initial test image setting up `alt text`, `caption`, and `credit`:
+The initial test image setting up `alt text`, `caption`, and `credit`:

 {{< img src="very-large-array-nm" >}}

-The caption area below the image can contain 1) text in the `caption` field, and 2) text in the `credit` field.
+The caption line below the image displays the text in the `caption` field, followed by the text in the `credit` field -- which includes an m-dash with a space before and after it, and the text is italicized.

-If supplied, the `credit` field triggers: 1) the addition of an m-dash with 1 space before and 1 space after it, 2) the copy gets italicized, and 3) it's added to the _end_ of the caption line beneath the image.

 ---

 The image below was created using a stock photo.

-{{< img src="title-card-who-controls-your-control-systems-chor-muang-istock-getty-images-1423481986-comp" >}}
+{{< img src="dashboard-templates-dmitry-kostrov-istock-getty-images-1145665438-comp" >}}

 The `alt text` has the description, as required for accessibility.
+Caption text [to describe what it is] isn't necessary.

-Only the attribution goes in the `caption` line.
-If the attribution were in the `credit` field, it would look like this:
+Only the attribution goes in the `caption` field.
+If it were in the `credit` field, it would display like this:

-&mdash; _Chor Muang/iStock via Getty Images_
+&mdash; _Dmitry Kostrov/iStock via Getty Images_

 ---

+The image below is from a collection with specific attribution requirements.

-The image below is to be used in upcoming blog post.
-The _title_ of artwork and _source_ are required to be in a caption line below the image (entered in the `caption` field), while a short _description_ of it is in the `alt text`.
-The photog and image ID are also required to be visible below the image in a caption line, and is set in the `credit` field.
+A short _description_ of it is in the `alt text`, but the _title_ of the artwork and _source_ are required to be in a caption line below the image (entered in the `caption` field).
+The attribution -- photog name and image ID -- are also required to be visible in a caption line, and is set in the `credit` field.

 {{< img src="screen-at-fda-by-doh-ho-suh-library-of-congress-photo-carol-m-highsmith" >}}